Greece or Spain: How to Choose the Right Destination for You

 For something more fun and hearty, Spanish food is the way to go.
 Nothing is more typical than tapas, small plates of food to enjoy while drinking.
 Tapas can include anything and everything, from patatas bravas and croquetas to tortilla española.

 There is only one thing more traditional than tapas – paella.
-Originally from Valencia, this main dish based on rice is quintessentially Spanish!
+Originally from Valencia, this rice-based main dish is quintessentially Spanish!

 No matter what you like, you’ll indeed find delicious food in Greece and Spain.